Hugh Gibb: Career

 Gibb's band, the Hughie Gibb Orchestra, played Mecca ballrooms mainly in Northern England and Scotland.
 Rosalia Black, who was the daughter of hotel owner Carlo Raineri recalled, "The band must have been popular because the ballroom was always packed, even though the Joe Loss Orchestra was at the Villa Marina and Ronnie Aldrich, with the Squadronaires, was at the Palace Ballroom."

 Gibb was always on the lookout for work.
 Even as a popular musician, he did not earn much, and he often put together bands for one-off gigs.
 One such dance might have been the Invitation Dinner Dance held at London's Metropole Hotel on 24 February 1949; the reception was at 7:00 pm, and the title of the show was 'Hughie Gibb and his Music', entertaining the people until 1:00 am.

 Gibb did not actually play on board the ferry, and his band was not paid by Douglas's Corporation, who ran the ferry.
 Apart from trumpeter Charlie Whewell, others who played in Hugh's band in 1946 consisted of Arthur Crawford (accordion), Jim Caine (piano), Tommy Cowley (bass), Albert Metcalfe (tenor saxophone) and John Knight (trombone).

 Aside from being a musician Gibb worked delivering bread.
 As their neighbour, Joan Hill, said: "We were all very poor in those days and Mr. Gibb was a godsend.
 He used to bring home dozens of loaves that had to be sold before the end of the day - bread must have been much more wholesome in those days - didn't have all the preservatives it does today.
-Hugh would then be able to sell these off to neighbors at a fraction of the normal cost."
+Hugh would then be able to sell these off to neighbours at a fraction of the normal cost."
 Gibb's musical background is credited as the Bee Gees' inspiration to follow a musical career, however his influence on his sons was more indirect.